marco507/Airbnb-Data-Mart/README.md

 * Multiple currency support with automatic conversion
 * Integrated reservation system for guests
 * Procedures for managing financial data
+* Included sample data for testing the data mart

 ## Installation
 For using the data mart, you need a server environment which supports MySQL or MariaDB.
 For a local installation the XAMPP packages can be used.